CESNET/ipfixprobe/README.md

 The default configuration of the RPM can be created using simply: `make rpm`

+Alternative versions (described in the following section) can be created by:
+- NEMEA version of RPM: `make rpm-nemea`
+- NDP version of RPM: `make rpm-ndp`

 Information about public repository will be added soon.

 ## Input / Output of the flow exporter